What is the main gold stock?

 Gold stocks have finally jumped to a new US$ high, surpassing its 2011 peak.
 Can the gold stocks run continue?
 Is it time to take profit on gold stocks?
 How many gold sotcks should you buy now and in what form.
 In this article we answer these questions about gold stocks and more.

 Including gold stocks in a balanced portfolio is still paying off.
 Under the Radar Report's homegrown gold stock producing favourites have returned an average 90% since early 2018, most recently aided by a gold stock price that has climbed 21% in six months in US$ and 18% in A$ terms.
-To access research on the best gold stocks to buy now, click here for a 14-day free trial.

 How can I invest in gold stocks in Australia?